Spiritspeak/AATtools/README.md

 approach bias scores are computed per stimulus for each participant, after which Cronbach’s alpha is computed by treating each stimulus approach bias score as a separate item in a questionnaire.
-This method is heavily dependent on the number of stimuli included in the experiment, rather than the number of trials as a whole.
-Additionally, it does not tolerate missing trials, meaning either outliers need to be included or winsorized, or entire stimuli or participants must be excluded.
-It has been included for the sake of completeness.
+This method does not take into account variability in raw reaction times and is heavily dependent on the number of stimuli included in the experiment, rather than the number of trials as a whole.
+Despite its inaccuracy, it has been included for the sake of completeness.

 ``` r
 dataset <- erotica